huntertran/concordia-thesis-topic/justifications/Timeout/Timeout.md

 ## Terminate an operation in Java

 In java, starting from java 7, developer can use `ExecutorService` to execute a task that could be terminated later.

+# 5. Some other ideas

+WebSocket, with Ping/Pong - a fun name for HTTP Polling: https://github.com/websockets/ws#how-to-detect-and-close-broken-connections